What to do in case of errors?#

-When you encounter an error while using the Kelvin REST API, this can be for different reasons:
+When you encounter an error while using the Kelvin REST API, the errors can result from the following different reasons:

-• A service that the Kelvin API is depending on is unavailable or encounters itself an error when responding to a request from the Kelvin API.
+Kelvin API depends on a service that’s unavailable or encounters an error when responding to a request from the Kelvin API.

-• A UCS@school object has been changed by another service/party without complying to the UCS@school rules.
+Another service or party changes a UCS@school object without complying to the UCS@school rules.

 Depending on your role when working with Kelvin and encountering an error, you have different sources of information.